u8array/salinity_cli_rs/README.md

 ## Feature flags

 - `cli` — enables the command‑line interface and pulls in the optional `clap` dependency.
 Not needed for library use.
+- `approx_ct` — enables a shallow‑water approximation for CT from t (CT≈θ via small adiabatic lapse).
+For aquaria/near‑surface use only; otherwise leave disabled (default).

 ## Quick start